Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 Now everything is ready for you to make any changes or additions you want.

+After rename `fvtt.config.example.js` to `fvtt.config.js` consider run:

+`git update-index --assume-unchanged fvtt.config.example.js`

+This way Git does not assume the original file has been deleted from the repository.

 ### Contributing.

 The project structure is made as follows: